samelamin/hero/README.md

 ```
 ## Start Local Relay Chain Validators
 * Open 2 Seperate Terminals via <kbd>cmd+t</kbd> (for Mac) & <kbd>ctrl+t</kbd> (for Win, Linux machine) in the `PAIDNetwork/polkadot` cloned repo.
-* Before proceeding further, a file named `rococo-custom-2-raw.json` is needed which can be copied from [here](https://github.com/PAIDNetwork/paid-chain/blob/main/res/dev/rococo-custom-2-raw.json) & pasted in the root directory of polkadot repo.

 * In terminal-1,

 Start Alice: